saidy555/Roadmap.sh-Projects/Frontend Projects/01- Single-Page CV/README.md

 - SEO meta tags in the head section. ✅
 - OG tags for better social media sharing. ✅
 - A favicon linked in the head section. ✅

+## To Run project

+1. Download the repository
+2. Open project file in this case 01- Single-Page CV
+3. Open index.html with browser